Meet Our Team

 Erik has been active in the non-profit sector for over 30 years, particularly in the area of affordable housing.
 He currently serves as Trustee and Treasurer for Rosedale United Church and as treasurer and the immediate past Chair of the Atkinson Charitable Foundation among other volunteer leadership roles.

 Prior to his move to the non-profit sector in 2008, Mr. Mathiesen had worked in the financial services industry for more than 25 years, where he specialized in operations management and business reengineering.

 Lucy Cummings, PHD

-Ms. Cummings holds a BA in economics from University of Virginia, a Master’s in religious ethics from Yale’s Divinity School and a Ph.D. in global politics from Johns Hopkins University.
-She is a trustee of Green Communities Canada, CREW Toronto, and Seacology UK.
-She also has proficiency in Mandarin.
+Proficient in Mandarin Chinese, Lucy holds a BA in economics from the University of Virginia, a MA in religious ethics from Yale, and a Ph.D. in global politics from Johns Hopkins University.

 Anne Babcock, BA

 Ms. Babcock is President and CEO of Woodgreen Community Service and related corporations, which comprises a $47 million organization with 34 locations, 650 staff and 1,000 volunteers serving 37,000 people each year.